 She continued learning a variety of Persian Folklore dances, such as the Azari, Bojnordi, Kordi, Ghasem Abadi and Bandari.
 She gradually grew in reputation after becoming a member of a renowned group of Persian dancers called “Shiftegan-e-Del”.
 During the 1990s, when she was a teenager, she had several performances in the most famous event hall in Iran; “Talar-e-Vahdat”.
 In her mid-twenties, she started choreographing and performing pieces that were completely her own.

 After she moved to Los Angeles in 2010, she decided to further her formal education of dance choreography by enrolling at Santa Monica College.
 Later on, she was introduced to the Global Motion Dance Company at the school.
 Once she became a prized member of the company, Nazanin brought Persian dance for the first time to their show, presenting it to a diverse, mostly non-Iranian audience.

-She has been a professional Persian dance teacher for over ten years.
-She has been teaching both traditional and social Persian dancing to all age groups.
-Being a professional dancer as well as a teacher has been an incredibly rewarding experience for her.
-"I share my passion with every one of my dancers; I show them not only how to move, but how to connect with the music and the culture.
-I am able to have fun with all of my students and teach them accordingly to how they learn best.
-I teach to not only share my passion of dance and culture with others, but to motivate and inspire them in and out of the dance studio.", she says.
-Along the way, she’s gathered some of the most talented and passionate people with strong backgrounds in dance to form the Baran, an exclusive, professional dance group.
-This group mainly performs with well-known Persian musicians in their concerts.
+Nazanin has now been a professional performer, choreographer and Persian dance teacher for over ten years.
+She has taught both traditional and social Persian dancing to students of all ages.
+Being a professional dancer and instructor has been incredibly rewarding to her.
+"I share my passion with every one of my dancers.
+I show them not only how to move, but how to connect with the music and the culture,” she says.